• Start Here!

 The introduction of the book starts with the following sentence:

 And the book does deliver what promised.
-However the method is quite controversial and, after I talked to several people that tried it (I did it myself), I believe that you should really understand what you want before to start using it.
+However the method is quite controversial and, after I talked to several people that tried it (I did it myself), I believe that you should really understand what you want before starting using it.

-The main issue is that the focus of this book is learning single characters, while speaking Chinese requires – beside reading characters – a whole set of different skills.
+The main issue is that the focus of this book is learning single characters while speaking Chinese requires – besides reading characters – a whole set of different skills.

 HSK Courses